jacegu/javieracero.com/_drafts/design-consistency.markdown

 The colossal problem is that keeping the consistency requires a tremendous effort from the organization.
 The features that are suffering issues have to be updated.
 But, on top of that, every other feature in the system needs to evolve.
 It doesn't matter if it has been working flawlessly and hasn't required any maintenance in years.

-Facing the level of effort this enterprise will require most companies will surrender to the original design.
-Issues will be patched, or even worse, overlooked.
+Facing the level of effort this enterprise will require, most companies will surrender to the original design.
+Design problems will be worked around, or even worse, overlooked.
 Bugs will start to pile up.
 Time to market and development costs of new features will grow.
-Engineers will be frustrated.
+Engineers will burn out dealing with repetitive issues, not able to tackle the root problems without breaking the consistency of the design.
+Many will end up leaving the company in frustration.

 All of it sacrificed in the altar of consistency...